DigonIO/pypermission/docs/docs/integration_guide/1_introduction.md

 | `set_title()` |       | ✓ (if group owner) |           | ✓    |
 | `set_state()` |       | ✓ (if group owner) | ✓        | ✓    |
 | `delete()`    |       | ✓ (if group owner) |           | ✓    |

+This was the first part of the integration guide, which covered which features the fictitious MeetDown application provides and how these are divided into the corresponding service functions, as well as which `User` `Group` has access to which functionality.

+In the second part, we continue with how to implement these requirements in an RBAC system and specifically - which **Roles** and **Permissions** are explicitly required.
+[Here we continue...](./2_rbac_system_design.md)